Scum & Villainy – Review

 You can easily play an alien race as well.
 The book is very vague about what sort of entities populate the universe so you can let your imagination run riot.
 For the most part playing a non-human will have little meaning but as with all things Blades there are buttons to push if you want to codify your race mechanically.

-The universe of S&V is more fleshed out than Blades, but still has plenty of room for you to fill in the gaps.
+The universe of Scum & Villainy is more fleshed out than Blades, but still has plenty of room for you to fill in the gaps.
 There are only 3 or 4 planets per system that have got some detail about them so if you want to create more you are absolutely able to.
 The Way (not The Force honest guvnor) can be a part of your campaign, or like in mine, merely a rumour.
 The ancient civilisation that went before and left behind fabulous mechanisms, can be removed completely or engaged with entirely.
 The Hegemony could be a major player in your story, or too big to really consider you a threat.

 It’s Been a Long Road

-As I said, I love Blades in the dark and have run several campaigns of it.
-S&V lives up to the promise of its predecessor whist delivering a more pulpy take on the system where everything feels a bit more heroic.
+As I said, I love Blades in the Dark and have run several campaigns of it.
+Scum & Villainy lives up to the promise of its predecessor whist delivering a more pulpy take on the system where everything feels a bit more heroic.
 100% appropriate for the kind of TV and films it is looking to emulate.
 I would say that it covers all sci-fi bases but I think that is not quite the case.
 We are looking at pulpy sci-fi for the most part here and something more akin to Star Trek doesn’t really fit in that pigeon hole.
 You could try, the frankly terrible, Star Trek: Adventures but I would recommend FATE: Accelerated for running that kind of game.

 Scum & Villainy is a confident interpretation of the Blades ruleset with high production values and a good layout.
 I didn’t find it quite as compelling to just read as Blades, but that is more than likely to this being my second rodeo with the core of the game.
 If you love Firefly, Star Wars or Killjoys I can really recommend this as a great introduction to what I think is one of the finest systems around.
 Actually it is more than that.
-Blades in the Dark is an important lesson in how to convey RPG rules and the responsibilities that people have round the table, and if you haven’t had any contact with it up to now, here is a chance to get acquainted.
+Blades in the Dark is an important lesson in how to convey RPG rules and the responsibilities that people have round the table.
+If you haven’t had any contact with it up to now, here is a chance to get acquainted.